Kjelll/Portfolio/AoE/AoE_doc.md

 #### Healing Tent/Field Hospital
 Best on a civ that was famous for its medicine in some way, like Teutons (who got Herbal Medicine because of it).

 Healing building/field hospital/"Lazarett".
-Like a hut/tent with 5-10 garrison space and 6-10x healing speed (Like herbal medicine), could also stack with herbal medicine, (additive to 12x, not multiplicative)
+A hut/tent with 5-10 garrison space and 6-10x healing speed (Like herbal medicine), could also stack with herbal medicine, (additive to 12x, not multiplicative)

 Should be able to garrison cavalry, like castles, since healing other units is barely used by top players.